0x20/hackerspace-blueprint/6-guidelines.md

 * Return borrowed items promptly in the same or better condition than when borrowed.
 * If you borrow it, return it.
 If you damage or lose it: follow 6.2.2.2.
 * So when using something, clean it afterwards and put it back in it's place.
-* If you  are not trained to use tool $FOO, don't use tool $FOO but ask an expert to teach you first.
+* If you  are not trained to use tool X, don't use tool X but ask an expert to teach you first.
 * If you use one of the public workstations, please shut it off when you are done.
 * if you use the printer, please deposit some cash to pay for consumables